Multi-Label Bayesian Active Learning with Inter-Label Relationships

 In recent years, extensive machine learning models and algorithms have been developed to deal with the exponential growth of real-world data.
 However, the significant mismatch between the rapid increase in data and the slow pace of manual data annotation underscores the imperative of active learning (AL) [1], [2].
 Multi-label active learning (MLAL), which considers the co-occurrence of labels and is more aligned with real-world applications, has been explored in different domains, including text classification [3], [4], medical imaging [5], [6], remote sensing [7], [8], and so on.
 The multi-label task, due to the complexity of label-wise correlation and imbalanced data distribution, remains a vital task to comprehensively examine the data, thus necessitating the development of effective query strategies [9], [10].

-To deal with the multi-label issue in active learning, earlier approaches usually transform it into multiple binary classification tasks, known as binary relevance (BR) which sums the informativeness evaluated for each individual labels to obtain the final acquisition score [11], [12].
+To deal with the multi-label issue in active learning, earlier approaches usually transform it into multiple binary classification tasks, known as binary relevance (BR) which sums the informativeness evaluated for each individual label to obtain the final acquisition score [11], [12].
 However, these approaches overlook the potential correlation of labels, such as their co-occurrence, which should be factored into the overall information assessment [13], [14].
 Consequently, the information inherent in the label correlation of the queried samples may not be fully explored.

 Some recent works have employed co-occurrence and label correlation matrices to model these inherent label relationships [15].
 However, while the positive correlations, indicating strong co-occurrence between labels, have been included, few studies have explored negative correlations where labels are mutually exclusive and do not appear together.
 Moreover, asymmetric label-wise correlations, where one label frequently appears with another label without a reciprocal relationship, remains under-explored.
 This also includes the hierarchical structure of the label set, where node labels inherently belong to and serve as subsets of their corresponding root labels.
 The selection of overlapping labels, due to the hierarchical nature, affects the diversity of the strategy, consequently, its overall outcome [16].
 Furthermore, due to the high imbalance ratios in real-world datasets, addressing data imbalance to maintain consistent performance across different datasets highlights the critical importance of MLAL tasks [17], [18].

-Considering label co-occurrence and data imbalance, we propose a new MLAL framework, named multi-label CoRrelation-Aware active learning with Beta scoring rules (CRAB) in this paper.
+Considering label co-occurrence and data imbalance, we propose a new MLAL framework, named multi-label CoRrelation-Aware active learning with Beta scoring rules (CRAB) 2 in this paper.
 By incorporating the Beta scoring rules to deal with data imbalance and the expected loss reduction framework to select the most informative data instance, we introduce dynamic positive and negative correlation matrices to handle the distinct and asymmetric label correlation within a Bayesian framework.
 This approach demonstrates robust and outstanding performance on four benchmark datasets for multi-label active learning.

 2 Related Work↩︎

 Active learning involves selecting the most informative data from the unlabeled pool for annotation, thereby reducing the required training data while maintaining comparable performance.
 Two mainstream AL query strategies are uncertainty-based and diversity-based approaches [19]; the former concentrates on informative measurement at the sample-level [20], while the latter emphasizes data distribution [21].
 To quantify the sample uncertainty, methods such as proper scoring rules [22], Dirichlet distribution [23], and Gaussian Process [24] can be used to estimate the sample informativeness.
-By aligning the prior and posterior distributions with model output observations, these models can effectively capture the uncertainty of each prediction.
+By aligning the prior and posterior distributions with model output observations, these models can effectively capture the uncertainty.

 Research in active learning has gradually paid attention to the label correlation in MLAL.
 In light of the specific characteristics of graph data, DAMAL incorporates class-label interactions using a graph-based ranking approach, where edge weights are defined as the cosine similarity between latent features, thus quantifying the graph’s informativeness in relation to label correlation [29], [30].
 To address the uncertainty in feature correlations within standard data, [24] integrated a Gaussian process with a Bernoulli Mixture model to model correlation through the covariance matrix.
 Correlation matrix-based weighted uncertainty, typically derived through co-occurrence or label similarity analysis, is commonly used to query the most informative label pairs by capturing the inter-label influence during label selection [15], [31].
 [3] propose a two-stage sample acquisition strategy, called ALMuLa-mix, utilizing inconsistency to capture label correlations with novel features as the first stage and employing the class frequency at the second stage to ensure inter-class diversity.